ZSzabo-85/Splunk-Lab/README.md

 # Active Directory

-I prompted Windows Server 2022 to a Domain Controller for the cyber.local forest.
+I promoted Windows Server 2022 to a Domain Controller for the cyber.local forest.
 This environment serves as the foundation for testing identity-based attacks and monitoring.

 - **Organizational Structure:** I created multiple Organizational Units (OUs)—IT, HR, and Finance—to simulate a production environment.
 - **Identity Management:** I created user accounts to perform attack.
 The awhite user account was specifically configured to serve as the primary target for cyber attack simulations.